BaileyChessum/teleop_modular/teleop_modular_twist/README.md

         # set values for each component.
 If not set, any unspecified x,y,z will not
         # be limited.
         all: 1.0
-        # True by default.
+        # False by default.
 When true, the magnitude of the velocity will be
         # limited rather than individual axes.
 Limiting will still be done
         # proportionally to the provided x,y,z limits, which don't have to be
         # uniform.
         normalized: true
-        # True by default.
+        # False by default.
 When true, limits are scaled with the 'speed' input.
         scale_with_speed: true
       angular:
         x: 1.0